sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 Here is a sample workflow which performs data quality and decision check using the following nodes:

-* Read CSV Node: which reads the input dataset.
+* **Read CSV Node:** which reads the input dataset.

-* Great Expectations (GE) Nodes: which performs multiple data quality checks on the data based on either the columns in data on whole dataset based on the GE node added.
+* **Great Expectations (GE) Nodes:** which perform multiple data quality checks on the data based on either the columns in data on whole dataset based on the GE node added.

-* Create CSV Node: which creates and saves values from GE results so that the CSV output is passed to GE Decision Node as input DataFrame.
+* **Create CSV Node:** which creates and saves values from GE results so that the CSV output is passed to GE Decision Node as input DataFrame.

-* GE Decision Node: which performs decision check on the GE result DataFrame based on the condition(s) or expression(s) specified.
+* **GE Decision Node:** which performs decision check on the GE result DataFrame based on the condition(s) or expression(s) specified.

   .. figure:: ../../_assets/user-guide/data-quality/example.png
      :alt: data-quality-userguide